keithstric/cloud-sockets/README.md

 The following options are available for customization of cloud-sockets.

+* `abandonAfterRetriesCount` {number} - Default = 60.
+Number of times to retry sending a message which requires acknowledgement
 * `ackMessageTypes` {string[]} - An array of message types which will require an acknoledgement from the client upon receipt
 * `broadcastMessageTypes` {string[]} - An array of message types that should send a message to all connections
 * `customMsgHandlers` {{string, function}} - An object whose key is a message type and value is a function.
 You may not define a custom handler for any of the default message types.
 The function will receive 3 arguments: The initiating WebSocket, the message and the instance of the MessageDirector.
-* `includeUserProps` - If setupHttpUser is true, this must be defined.
-Is an array of properties found in the user object at `request.session.user`
+* `includeUserProps` {string[]} - If setupHttpUser is true.
+Properties from the user object to include as identifiers for that user
-* `msgResendDelay` {number} - Number of milliseconds to wait before resending a message awaiting acknowledgement
+* `msgResendDelay` {number} - Default = 60000.
+Number of milliseconds to wait before resending a message awaiting acknowledgement
 * `pubsubListener` {function} - Listener function for your PubSub provider
 * `pubsubMessageTypes` {string[]} - Array of message types that should be sent through the PubSub topic
 * `pubsubPublisher` {function} - Function for publishing to your PubSub provider
 * `pubsubSubscriptionName` {string} - The PubSub subscription name
 * `pubsubTopicName` {string} - The PubSub topic name
+* `sendAnnounceMsgstoSelf` {boolean} - Set to true to globally enable `announce` messages to be sent to the sender
 * `setupHttpUser` {boolean} - Set to true to add http users who have a cloud-sockets connection
-* `includeUserProps` {string[]} - Properties from the user object to include as identifiers for that user
 * `sessionParser` {any} - [express-session](https://github.com/expressjs/session)
 * `sessionUserPropertyName` {string} - The property in the express request object that contains the user object/id.